sandakersmann/zwallet/content/faq/_index.md

    Yes, but we highly recommend shielding these coins before spending them.
    The app is Shielded by Default.

-6. How fast is the synchronization exactly?

-   It depends on the hardware but for average phones, YWallet scans the entire blockchain (as of Sep 2021) in around 1-3 minutes.
-In the end, your account balances are fully available to spend.
-The reference wallet SDK is 100x slower.

-7. Was there a ZWallet and WarpWallet?
+8. Was there a ZWallet and WarpWallet?

    There used to be different versions of the app for Ycash and Zcash.
 The app was initially built for Zcash and was called ZWallet.
 Then it was ported to Ycash